The correlation between the 500 pc scale molecular gas masses and AGN powers for massive elliptical galaxies: Discussion

 Figure~\ref{fig:L14-Lcon} compares the continuum luminosities at $\nu\sim \nu_{10}= 115.3$~GHz ($L_{\rm con}$) with those at $1.4$~GHz ($L_{1.4}$) estimated in section~\ref{sec:MLcon}.
 Those two luminosities are positively correlated and the correlation coefficient is 0.823 with $p$-value 0.0059.
 The correlation among the 9 objects can be represented by a power-law model of the form:

-The BCES $(Y|X)$ estimator gives $A_3=0.39\pm 0.09$ and $B_3=-1.6\pm 0.1$.
+The BCES $(Y|X)$ estimator gives $A_3=0.43\pm 0.10$ and $B_3=-0.51\pm 0.18$.
 We have confirmed that there is no correlation between fluxes $F_{\rm con}$ and $F_{\rm 1.4}$ (the correlation coefficient is -0.2567 and $p$-value is 0.48).
 Thus, it is unlikely that the $L_{\rm 1.4}$--$L_{\rm con}$ relation with $A_3\neq 1$ is due to redshift selection effects \citep{1983ApJ...269..400F}.
-The fact that $A_3$ is significantly smaller one means that the ratio $L_{\rm con}/L_{\rm 1.4}\propto L_{1.4}^{A_3-1}$ increases as $L_{\rm 1.4}$ decreases.
+The fact that $A_3$ is significantly smaller than one means that the ratio $L_{\rm con}/L_{\rm 1.4}\propto L_{1.4}^{A_3-1}$ increases as $L_{\rm 1.4}$ decreases.
 This suggests that the mm/submm continuum emission from the AGNs with large $L_{\rm 1.4}$ is pure synchrotron radiation, while that from the AGNs with smaller $L_{\rm 1.4}$ is contaminated by additional dust emission.
-For the latter, the dust surrounding the AGNs may not have been destroyed because the radiation from the AGNs is less powerful.
+Figure~\ref{fig:SED} shows the ratios $F_{\rm con}/F_{\rm 1.4}$ and illustrates a possible continuum spectrum (solid line).
+We assume that the spectrum is simply represented by a combination of power-law (synchrotron) and modified blackbody (dust) components: